djmorosini/medtv-react-app/README.md

 ```
 ## Deployment

-Can be deployed to heroku or netlify via linking your Github repo to those accounts.
-We have deployed it to netlify
+Can be deployed to Heroku or Netlify via linking your Github repo to those accounts.
+We have deployed it to Netlify.

 ## Authors